-What treatment and support is there for frontotemporal dementia?
+Treatment and support for frontotemporal dementia

 - Frontotemporal dementia (FTD)